goncedillo/mockium-example-project/README.md

 mockium -s ./mockium-files
 ```

-**That's it** At tis point you can see that Moclium is running in your terminal, exposing services at [port 5000](http://localhost:5000) by default.
+**That's it!** At tis point you can see that Mockium is running in your terminal, exposing services at [port 5000](http://localhost:5000) by default.

-Now you can test the enpoint manually or using the provided web client in this project [in your browser](http://localhost:3000)
+Now you can test the enpoints manually or using the provided web client in this project [in your browser](http://localhost:3000).

 You will notice that nothing is runnig up to now in the client side.
 In this way, you will need to start the web server for accomplish that: